-When you sign up for hosting – you don’t get a website, you get a place to “put your website” – as it were.
-So you get a dashboard to operate your hosting account – add domains, install files, manage databases, install WordPress, etc.
+When you sign up for a shared hosting plan – you don’t get a website, you get a place to “put your website” – as it were.
+So you get a dashboard to operate your hosting account – add domains, install files, manage databases, install WordPress, monitor bandwidth, etc.

 Since it is the backend of a server – it’s not going to be super-user friendly, but it’s also nice to be able to install and manage your account without having to learn to program.

-With GoDaddy’s Fall 2013 re-brand, they officially switched over to the industry-standard cPanel, just like Bluehost (with an extra $1/mo).
+With GoDaddy’s Fall 2013 re-brand, they officially switched over to the industry-standard cPanel, just like Bluehost.
 They did customize it a bit to make it more user-friendly like Bluehost was at the time – even though it’s still a bit unpolished.

-Now, judging customer support is always going be a bit anecdotal, especially if you don’t need to utilize it much.
-Your phone or email rep is a person – so at any given moment, your experience might be better than mine (for example, my experience with Comcast support has always been fabulous FWIW).
+Now, judging customer support is always going to be a bit anecdotal, especially if you don’t need to utilize it much.
+Your phone or email rep is a person – so at any given moment, your experience might be better or worse than mine (for example, my experience with Comcast support has always been solidly “fine” FWIW).

 Based on my experience with both companies – and talking with people who use both as well – I’ve found GoDaddy’s support to be adequate.
-I always have to wait several minutes on the phone.
-I always have to explain a couple times what my issue is.
-But overall, they get the job done, and my problem fixed.
+I always have to wait only a few minutes on the phone.
+I always have to explain a couple of times what my issue is.
+But overall, they get the job done, and my problem was resolved.
 No horror stories – just nothing super-special.

 Bluehost, on the other hand, has always provided me fast, solid support.
 I’ve spoken with them via phone and email and had great experiences with them both times.
 Bluehost has highly rated customer service (especially for non-technical issues like billing, etc) and seems to deserve it – although they did come under fire with their response to a DDOS attack in 2015.
 In a recent incident, they were much more transparent .
 They’ve also improved their uptime.

 But again – anecdotes.
 Instead, I think it’s better to figure out if a company views support as a cost, an investment or an upsell.
 Their company culture will evolve from there.

 The main difference that I see is that Bluehost allows for “self-triage” – you pick your support issue before calling and then they move to a ticketing system.

-Whereas GoDaddy pushes everything to their main phone line to let account reps and/or the phone tree sort issues.
+Whereas GoDaddy pushes everything to their main phone line to let account reps and/or the phone tree sort issues without a ticketing system.

 I’ve found Bluehost’s approach to be much more preferable.
 If you are calling about a WordPress issue – then you aren’t stuck in the same queue as billing question people.
 There are fewer transfers between reps and I feel more in control since every single issue has the same reference ticket.

 The absolute core features of any hosting plan are – the number of websites (domain names that can be assigned to a website on the account), databases (the number of unique website installations on the hosting account), and disk space (how much stuff you can put on your server).

 If you know that you only want 1 super-cheap place to host 1 small website – then you should consider GoDaddy’s Economy package or Bluehost’s Basic plan.
-They both limit your websites, storage, and databases – but equally.
-It’s actually a pretty solid head to head comparison.
+They both limit either your websites, storage, or MySQL databases, but in different ways at lower tiers.

 TTFB is best measured as a trend & relative at the time of testing – which can be hard for average consumers to see.
 On this site – you’ll see test results that show variance in test times, but the trend & relative position usually remains the same.

 It’s also something that competitors keep close at hand.
-However, Endurance International – the corporation that owns both Bluehost and HostGator – included their internal data and long-term benchmarking in their investor presentation.
+However, Newfold Digital – the corporation that owns both Bluehost and HostGator – included their internal data and long-term benchmarking in their investor presentation.

 Here are the results for my websites on a recent test.

-Over the past few years, my tests have always been in line with EIG data.
+Over the past few years, Bluehost has always led with GoDaddy trailing significantly.
 But recently, GoDaddy has been showing a bit better performance.
 In this most recent test – they are only slightly slower than Bluehost.

 Keep in mind that TTFB times are best analyzed as a trend.
 But as a general rule, I’ve found GoDaddy to be slower than Bluehost.
-Bluehost is slower than HostGator.
-And HostGator seems to fluctuate but generally be tied or slightly slower than independent competitors that I also use such as SiteGround (vs. GoDaddy) or InMotion Hosting (vs. GoDaddy).
+Bluehost and HostGator seem to fluctuate but generally, are tied or slightly slower than independent competitors that I also use such as InMotion Hosting.

 Both are about the same on speed.